biocro/biocro/documentation/README.md

 ## Building vignettes written in R
 ### Required software
 - texinfo texlive texlive-latex-extra texlive-science
+- On Windows, MiKTeX (<https://miktex.org/>) can be used to automatically download and install any required LaTeX packages

 ###
 Build the package using `R CMD build biocro`.
 This includings building the vignettes.
 Then install using `R CMD INSTALL BioCro_xxx.tar.gz`, where xxx is the version number.